komapijs/komapi/README.md

 Komapi recommends using [Objection.js](https://github.com/Vincit/objection.js).
 The ORM related functionality should be used through `app.orm`.

 #### Objection.js
-Objection.js is a peer dependency of Komapi and must be installed separately.
+Objection.js is an optional peer dependency of Komapi and must be installed separately.

 ```js
 // Dependencies